hackernoon/pixel-icon-library/README.md

 # HackerNoon's Pixel Icon Library

-Introducing HackerNoon’s Pixel Icon Library V2, an open-source collection of 1440+ Pixelated Icons.
+Introducing [HackerNoon’s Pixel Icon Library V3 (now avsilable as a standalone site @ PixelIconLibrary.com)](https://pixeliconlibrary.com), an open-source collection of 1440+ Pixelated Icons.
 Meticulously designed on a 24px grid, ensuring perfect alignment and consistency to enrich your web/app/product/page/life experience.
 Inspired by HackerNoon’s retro design vibe, these icons capture the essence of the internet's good old days.

 ## What’s in the Pixel Icon Library?